weidongxu-microsoft/azure-stack-java-samples/README.md

 ## Modules

-`azure-resourcemanager-azurestack` is the proof of concept of the new Azure Stack aggregated package.
+`azure-resourcemanager-azurestack` module is the proof of concept of the new Azure Stack aggregated package.
 Artifact name and package name is TBD.

 Modules under `sdk` is Java SDK for services, as none of the SDK is released, it had to be included with this repository.
 Artifact name and package name is TBD.